Search String

 Buried Ruins Swordflight

 The Swordflight Series features several king-tier dungeon crawls, but the undead-heavy Buried Ruins of Chapter One is my fave due to my preference for low-level adventures that focus on resource management.
-To my mind, the Buried Ruins is the best low-level dungeon crawl in the genre.

-However, due to its sheer size and scope, we can't let Swordflight's Dark Calimport go by unmentioned: it consists of 17 multi-level sewer zones, 30 other zones and numerous random zones, thereby dwarfing most other dungeons of comparable quality.
+However, due to its sheer size and scope we can't let Swordflight's Dark Calimport go by unmentioned: it consists of 17 multi-level sewer zones, 30 other zones and numerous random zones, thereby dwarfing most other dungeons of comparable quality.

 Dorn's Deep IWD1